CUBAN VISIONS PROGRAM 4:

 Días de Diciembre (December Days) / Directed by Carla Valdés León / 45 min. / 2017 / Documentary Short / Spanish with English subtitles

-Between 1975 and 1991 more than 400,000 Cuban soldiers and civilians sent to Angola in support of the country's left-wing government.
+Between 1975 and 1991 more than 400,000 Cuban soldiers and civilians were sent to Angola in support of the country's left-wing government.
 Two thousand of them were killed.
 December Days shows some of the ways in which the mission to Angola—a massive solidarity effort from a small country—touched the lives of ordinary Cubans.

-Zaira Zarza obtained her PhD in Cultural Studies at Queen’s University and holds both Bachelor and Master degrees in Art History from the University of Havana.
+ZAIRA ZARZA obtained her PhD in Cultural Studies at Queen’s University and holds both a bachelor’s and master’s degrees in Art History from the University of Havana.
 She was the Izaak Walton Killam Memorial Postdoctoral Fellow in the department of Modern Languages and Cultural Studies at the University of Alberta between 2016 and 2018.
 Her book Caminos del cine brasileño contemporáneo (2010) was published by Ediciones ICAIC.
 Zarza is the founder and coordinator of Roots and Routes: Cuban Cinemas of the Diaspora in the 21st Century, a platform for the promotion and study of film and media works by young Cuban artists who live off the island.
 She is the Director of the Latin American Studies Association (LASA) Film Festival, and the Toronto International Film Festival’s Programming Associate for Latin America, the Caribbean, Spain, and Portugal.
 Her most recent project focuses on creative industries in the Caribbean.
 Currently, Zarza is a Sessional Assistant Professor in the Department of Cinema and Media Arts at York University.